IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``curl -X PUT -d "admin,builtin-users" http://localhost:8080/api/admin/settings/:BlockedApiEndpoints``

-See the :doc:`/api/index` for a list of API endpoints.
+See the :ref:`list-of-dataverse-apis` for lists of API endpoints.

 .. _:BlockedApiKey:

 :BlockedApiKey
 ++++++++++++++

 ``:BlockedApiKey`` is used in conjunction with :ref:`:BlockedApiEndpoints` and :ref:`:BlockedApiPolicy` and will not be enabled unless the policy is set to ``unblock-key`` as demonstrated below.
+Please note that the order is significant.
+You should set ``:BlockedApiKey`` first to prevent locking yourself out.

+``curl -X PUT -d s3kretKey http://localhost:8080/api/admin/settings/:BlockedApiKey``

 ``curl -X PUT -d unblock-key http://localhost:8080/api/admin/settings/:BlockedApiPolicy``

-``curl -X PUT -d s3kretKey http://localhost:8080/api/admin/settings/:BlockedApiKey``

 Now that ``:BlockedApiKey`` has been enabled, blocked APIs can be accessed using the query parameter ``unblock-key=theKeyYouChose`` as in the example below.